 Learning to Listen

-We understand behavioral issues are frustrating and upsetting.
+We understand behavior issues are frustrating and upsetting.
 They can make you feel helpless and overwhelmed.
 We can help.

 Why is this article about behavior consultations called “Learning to Listen”?
 A behavior issue often belies a physical or emotional problem troubling your pet.